 In July last year, there were reports that Jon Watts was in talks to return as director of the Homecoming sequel.
 Those were confirmed by Kevin Feige at Brazil's Comic-Con (CCXP).
 Nobody was particularly surprised; Homecoming was a tremendous success, and Watts certainly got the feel for everybody's favorite wall-crawler.

 2017 was a good year for Chris McKenna and Erik Sommers.
 It saw a number of their scripts become blockbuster hits, including The Lego Batman Movie, Spider-Man: Homecoming, and Jumanji: Welcome to the Jungle.
-The duo also teamed up on Marvel's Ant-Man and the Wasp, which is currently in production.
+The duo also teamed up on Marvel's Ant-Man and the Wasp, which is due out in July.
 Sommers and McKenna appear to have become key players in Marvel, and have been hired to write the script for the Homecoming sequel too.

-Pre-production on the Homecoming sequel began in August last year, and Amy Pascal claimed shooting would begin in April or May.
-More recent reports have indicated that filming has been delayed a little, and is now expected to begin on either May 28 or June 1.
+Pre-production on the Homecoming sequel began in August last year, and filming began in London in early July.
 It's possible the delays were related to filming of Avengers: Infinity War and Avengers 4, with Tom Holland expected to play a major role in those films.
-There have been consistent reports that Marvel is looking to film in Europe, and both the UK and Germany have been mentioned.
+There have been consistent reports that Marvel is looking to film in other European countries, not just the UK.

 Homecoming was filmed under the working title "Summer of George," a reference to Seinfeld.
 The sequel, curiously enough, has been given the working title "Fall of George."

-Given the Homecoming sequel hasn't even started filming yet, it's no surprise that Marvel has yet to release any promotional material.
+Given Spider-Man: Far From Home hasn't even started filming yet, it's no surprise that Marvel has yet to release any promotional material.
 As yet, there have been no set photos, no posters, and of course no trailer.
-Fans will be eagerly awaiting news when shooting starts.
+Marvel is faced with a difficult problem when it comes to promoting Spider-Man: Far From Home, as the very fact Spider-Man is in it is technically a spoiler for Avengers 4.

 - Spider-Man: Homecoming Sequel Reportedly Casting Femme Fatale